Living and Aging Well in Lone Tree Ad Hoc Committee

 The monthly Speaker Series luncheons are held on the second Monday of each month at the Lone Tree Golf Club and Hotel, 9808 Sunningdale Blvd, at 11:30 am.
 Lunch reservations are required prior to the event and cost $14 per person, which includes a beverage, lunch, dessert and tip.

-- Monday, June 12, 2017 - Carol Hedges, Executive Director of the Colorado Fiscal Institute, will discuss the State budget and how it impacts Seniors.
+Monday, June 12, 2017 - Carol Hedges, Executive Director of the Colorado Fiscal Institute, will discuss how the State budget impacts Seniors.

 - Monday, July 10, 2017 - Join us for a very special presentation by Jack Adler, Lone Tree resident and Holocaust survivor, as he recounts his experiences in Nazi Germany before immigrating to America at age 16.